vit-lebediev/dwr-wp-plugin/README.md

 **Warning!** A table holds all transaction history, and if lost, all statistics will be lost too!
 (Though transaction history could be viewed in the admin panel of the shop)

+#### DWR Statistics
+Currently, this page only displays a list of last 100 donations with a very basic statistics.
+I _plan_ to work on this part more, and make statistics more representative.

 ## Localization
 The plugin is localized for English and Russian languages.

-The plugin will not delete it's DataBase  table ('dwr_donations') on deactivation, due the possibility of loosing all donations history, and, which is worse, collisions of invId with robokassa.
+**One again**.
+The plugin will not delete it's DataBase table ('dwr_donations') on deactivation, due the possibility of loosing all donations history.
+This mean that you can deactivate a plugin, and then re-activate it, and all previous statistics will be available.
 There's a checkbox on the parameters page of the plugin to force delete the table on deactivation.